 Reproduction of Forms.

-All applications and other forms may be reproduced or computer-generated provided that copies are reproduced identically or as close to identical as feasible.
+All forms may be reproduced or computer-generated provided that copies are reproduced identically or as close to identical as feasible.
 In no case shall language substitutions be acceptable.

-An Application for Reimbursement.
-Listing may be presented in a computer spreadsheet format provided it is in the same format as the Application and is otherwise clearly legible.
+2.04: [Section reserved]

+2.05: [Section reserved]

 2.06: Seeking Reimbursement

-To obtain reimbursement for Response Action Costs and Third Party Claims, or both, a Person must demonstrate to the Board or DOR that under M.G.L. c.
-21J, 503 CMR 2.00 and Appendix 3: a Certificate of Compliance is in force for the Site, the Release is an Eligible Release; the Person is an Eligible Claimant; and, that the costs, expenses and obligations incurred are eligible for Reimbursement.
+To obtain reimbursement for Response Action Costs and Third Party Claims, a Person must demonstrate to the Board or DOR that under M.G.L. c.
+21J, and under 503 CMR 2.00: a Certificate of Compliance is in force for the Site; the Release is an Eligible Release; the Person is an Eligible Claimant; and, that the costs, expenses and obligations incurred are eligible for Reimbursement.
+All such requirements include Board-approved exceptions to the extent allowed under the statutes and these regulations

 Applying for reimbursement requires satisfying three steps within the filing deadlines established by 503 CMR 2.00 and by the Board: